david-thrower/cerebros-core-algorithm-alpha/README.md

 If the goal of MLPs was to mimic how a biological neuron works, why do we still build neural networks that are structurally similar to the first prototypes from 1989?
 At the time, it was the closest we could get, but both hardware and software have changed since.

-The goal here is to recursively generate models consisting of Levels of Dense Layers in parallel, where the Dense layers on one level randomly connect to layers on not only its subsequent Level, but multiple levels below.
-This may allow more complex networks to gain deeper, more granular insight on smaller data sets before internal covariate shift and vanishing, exploding gradients drive overfitting.
+The goal here is to recursively generate models consisting of "Levels" which consist of of Dense Layers in parallel, where the Dense layers on one level randomly connect to layers on not only its subsequent Level, but multiple levels below.
+In addition to these randomized vertical connections, the Dense layers also connect **latrally** at random to not only their neighboing layer, but to layers multiple layers to the right of them (remember, this architectural pattern consists of "Levels" of Dense layers.
+The Dense layers make lateral connections tothe othr Dense layers in the same level, and vertial connections to Dense layers in their leval's successor levels).
+There may also be moe than one connection between a given Dense layer and another , both laterally nd vertically, which if you ave the patience to follow the example neural architectre created by the Ames housing data example, you ill see many instances where this occurs.
+This may allow more complex networks to gain deeper, more granular insight on smaller data sets before problems like internal covariate shift, vanishinggradients, and exploding gradients drive overfitting, zeroed out weights, and "predictions of [0 | infiniti] for all samples".
 Bear in mind that the deepest layers of a Multi - layer perceptron will have the most granular and specific information about a given data set.
-We have gotten a step closer to this by using single skip connections, but why not simply randomize the connectivity to numerous levels in the network's structure altogether?
+In recent years, we got a step closer to this by using single skip connections, but why not simply randomize the connectivity to numerous levels in the network's structure altogether and add lateral connections?

-What if we made a multi-layer pereceptron that looks like this:

-Green triangles are Keras Input layers.
+What if we made a multi-layer pereceptron that looks like this: (Green triangles are Keras Input layers.
 Blue Squares are Keras Concatenate layers.
 The Pink stretched ovals are Keras Dense layers.
 The one stretched red oval is the networ's Output layer.
+It is presumed that thre isa batch normaliation layer between each Concatenate layer and Dense layer.)

 ![assets/Brain-lookalike1.png](assets/Brain-lookalike1.png)

-like this
+... or like this:

 ![assets/Brain-lookalike2.png](assets/Brain-lookalike2.png)